Cycling in New York City: Late 20th century

 Late in the century, bicycling resurged.
 Inspired by a trip to China in early 1980, Mayor Ed Koch ordered 6 ft buffered bike lanes to be built on some Manhattan streets.
 Opened in October, the lanes were protested by merchants as well as taxi and trucking interests, while garages and other businesses unsuccessfully sued to stop construction.
 NYCDOT reported that cycling traffic had doubled while the number of crashes remained unchanged, though it also reported an average of 5 to 10 minutes' extra travel time for drivers, compared to before the bike lanes' installation.
 In June 1981, the Mayor ordered removal of bike lane barriers due to controversy and a decline in cyclists using the lanes (estimated at 10–15 thousand a day).
-The lanes were removed by November of the same year.
+The lanes were removed by November.
 A narrow, physically separated bike lane on Sixth Avenue in Midtown Manhattan remained as a remnant of the Koch lanes.
-According to a 1990 survey, less than one percent of vehicle trips in New York City were made by bicycle, but by 1991, it was reported that over 75,000 New Yorkers used bicycles to commute to work each day.
-Simultaneously, Senator Daniel Patrick Moynihan had introduced legislation that became the Intermodal Surface Transportation Efficiency Act of 1991 (ISTEA).
+According to a 1990 survey, less than 1% of vehicle trips in New York City were made by bicycle, but in 1991, over 75,000 New Yorkers used bicycles to commute to work each day.
+That year, Senator Daniel Patrick Moynihan introduced legislation that became the Intermodal Surface Transportation Efficiency Act of 1991 (ISTEA).

 21st century

-Bike lanes on major bridges were also created, refurbished, or improved, and the New York City Department of Parks and Recreation, in partnership with other agencies, created the Manhattan Waterfront Greenway, Brooklyn-Queens Greenway and other bikeways.
-The Department of Parks and Recreation also added a vendor program to provide "hop on, hop off" bicycle rental services across various city parks.
+Bike lanes on major bridges were created, refurbished, or improved, and the New York City Department of Parks and Recreation, in partnership with other agencies, created the Manhattan Waterfront Greenway, Brooklyn-Queens Greenway and other bikeways.
+The Department of Parks and Recreation added a vendor program to provide "hop on, hop off" bicycle rental services across various city parks.
 The linked network of bicycle rentals is facilitated through concessions in Central Park, Riverside South, West Harlem Piers Park, and the Battery.